 - Expenses incurred for guide or porter during extra days stay, transport, flight, helicopter service, etc (divided amongst the group which utilises the services of guides/porters on extra days)

-Where is the Mount Kilimanjaro trek?
+Where is the Mount Kilimanjaro Expedition?

 Kilimanjaro is a large stratovolcano with three distinct volcanic cones: Kibo at 5,149 m (16,893 feet), Mawenzi at 5,149 m (16,893 feet), and Shira at 4,005 m (13,140 ft).
 Mawenzi and Shira are no longer active, but Kibo is dormant and could erupt again.

-Is Mount Kilimanjaro trek difficult?
+Is the Mount Kilimanjaro Expedition difficult?

 Our fitness criteria are not a blocker or to stop people from joining this trek.
 However, it is a conscious effort to make sure you have a comfortable and memorable experience during the trek.